NPraglin/symmetrical-funicular/README.md

 ## Road Map
 ~~- Migration to AWS file hosting~~
+- Finish all places/search function with custom component rendering all places as smaller boxes
+  - Add rating stars (selectable)
+  - Click to enlarge
+  - Show pricing info
 - Migration to FireBase SPA (front end) hosting
 - Search by zip code, city, and state implemented
 - API connection to view available space in area